Organr

 The Payoff: Less Stress, More Quality Time

-A well-maintained shared calendar does more than prevent scheduling conflicts.
-It reduces the invisible mental load of keeping track of everyone's activities.
-When the logistics are handled, you spend less energy coordinating and more time actually enjoying family life.
+A well-maintained shared calendar does more than prevent double bookings.
+It takes the "who's where when" tracking out of your head and puts it somewhere everyone can see.
+When the logistics are handled, you spend less time coordinating and more time together.

-Organr was built around this idea: simple tools that handle the organizational overhead so families can focus on what matters.
+Organr is built around this idea: simple tools that handle the organizing so your family can focus on what matters.
 Get started with Organr and give your family a calendar that everyone will actually use.

 Stay in the loop